hancevat/How-to-install-ubuntu-on-VirtualBox/README.md

-2. Creating a virtual machine
+2. CREATING A VIRTUAL MACHINE

 Go ahead and click new.